 In addition to sleeping and waking up, they may even pull their hands or limbs away if squeezed or otherwise poked or prodded.
 Their eyes may also randomly wander or track moving objects, and their breathing and heart rate are able to keep their body going without the assistance of machines.
 Other actions such as swallowing, smiling, and tearing up as well as groaning, grunting, or screaming are all common in vegetative states too.

 But patients are unable to respond to commands (like "squeeze my hand if you can hear me"), and they do not react in meaningful ways to sounds, words, or any other type of communication.
 They also can't speak their thoughts or express desires to anyone.
 Moreover, those in a vegetative state show no signs of understanding or emotion.
 They won’t recognize a family member, which has fueled the uncertainty about whether they are really "there."

-Because patients in this state cannot respond to commands (like "squeeze my hand if you can hear me"), there has always been uncertainty about whether they are really "there."
-On the one hand, they don't show any typical signs of being present and conscious.
-But the possibility of being trapped inside your mind—aware of your surroundings, but unable to move or respond while your loved ones are right there—is a frightening thought.
+In some instances, patients can even start moving restlessly or intently, or produce strings of noises that are indecipherable.
+But mostly, they don't show any of the typical signs of being present and conscious.
+And the possibility of being trapped inside your mind—aware of your surroundings, but unable to move or respond while your loved ones are right there—is a frightening thought.

 Using fMRIs, neuroscientists discovered that there are distinct patterns in brain activity when healthy, conscious people think about doing different things — say, playing tennis vs. walking through their house.
 Owen put vegetative patients inside an fMRI and asked them to respond to yes or no questions by imagining one activity or the other.
 He found, amazingly, that around 20% of the patients he scanned were actually aware of their surroundings — and thanks to his technique, able to communicate for the first time.